 For a while, three or four times a year we would receive notices via US mail or email that we could receive 3X or 5X rewards for certain purchase categories, such as gasoline, dining, or groceries if we spent over a certain amount of money per month.
 Sometimes, the thresholds were set sufficiently high that we would have had to spend more money than normal to reach them.
 Other times, the thresholds were quite low.

-We most recently received one of these last summer.
+We most recently received one of these two summers ago.
 If we used the Disney Visa Card to pay eligible utility bills, we’d earn 4% on those bills through August 31, for a maximum of $500 rewards back.
 Not too shabby.

 We’ve also received promotion offers for a $300 credit at Disney’s Aulani Resort in Hawaii, plus savings of up to 30% off for cardholders.
 While we won’t be taking advantage of either promotion, it’s good to see Disney is offering more perks for its Disney Visa Cardholders.

-When it comes to reward dollars, these aren’t good credit cards for primary use.
+When it comes to reward dollars, the Disney Visas are not good credit cards for primary use.
 Almost anyone with a reasonable credit score is eligible for cards that offer better returns, and are less restrictive on where you can spend the rewards.
 Believe, me: I know there is allure in pulling out a cool Disney card to pay for purchases and in having part of your Disney vacation “free” thanks to these rewards.

 However, what’s the difference between reward dollars specifically reserved for Disney and reward dollars that are usable elsewhere?
 If I get another card that offers rewards at Lowe’s at a rate of 2%, every $50 I could have earned in rewards by using the Disney Visa will be $100 at Lowe’s.
 Since I shop at Lowe’s anyway, I can set aside the $100 I would have paid in cash at Lowe’s in a “Disney fund.”